Sakshi281205/Sing-with-Streamlit-Taylor-Swift/README.md

 2. **Sign up**: Create an account at [share.streamlit.io](https://share.streamlit.io)
 3. **Deploy**: Connect your GitHub repository and deploy
 4. **Set Secrets**: Add your Genius API token in the Streamlit Cloud settings
-5. **Share**: Get a public URL to share your karaoke studio with Swifties worldwide!
+5. **Share**: Get a public URL to share your interactive studio with Swifties worldwide!

 ### Other Platforms